Sweet, floral, herbaceous

-Traditional Use: Lavender oil is known for its skin healing properties and its use as a sedative.
+Lavender oil has a long history of use in the aromatherapy world.
+It is also found in cosmetic blends, DIY cleaning formulas, and laundry detergents.
 The herb has been used for strewing, and the flowers are used as an aromatic.

-Blends Well With: Bergamot, black pepper, cedarwood, chamomile, clary sage, clove, cypress, eucalyptus, geranium, grapefruit, juniper, lemon, lemongrass, mandarin, marjoram, oakmoss, palmarosa, patchouli, peppermint, pine, ravensara, rose, rosemary, tea tree, thyme, vetiver
+Bergamot, black pepper, cedarwood, chamomile, clary sage, clove, cypress, eucalyptus, geranium, grapefruit, juniper, lemon, lemongrass, mandarin, marjoram, oakmoss, palmarosa, patchouli, peppermint, pine, rose, rosemary, tea tree, thyme, vetiver

-Of Interest: The name “lavender” is derived from the Latin lavare, meaning, “to wash”.
-Known as one of the seven polyvalents (effective against many toxins), which are applicable to many ailments.
+The name “lavender” is derived from the Latin lavare, meaning, “to wash”.
 Greeks and Romans perfumed their bathwater with lavender, burned lavender incense to appease their wrathful gods, and believed the scent of lavender to be soothing to untamed lions and tigers.

 This oil can cause skin sensitization.
 Never use essential oils undiluted, in eyes or mucus membranes.
 Do not take internally unless working with a qualified and expert practitioner.
 Keep away from children.

 Before using topically, perform a small patch test on your inner forearm or back by applying a small quantity of diluted essential oil and apply a bandage.
 Wash the area if you experience any irritation.
 If no irritation occurs after 48 hours it is safe to use on your skin.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.

 This information is not intended to diagnose, treat, cure, or prevent any disease.